Deputy Director HHSA - Public Health Nursing

 - While performing the essential functions of this job, the incumbent is regularly required to sit, use hands to finger, handle, or feel objects and to reach with hands and arms, ascend and descend stairs using feet and legs, speak and hear and use color, sound, odor and shape perception and discrimination.

-- While performing the essential functions of this job, the incumbent is frequently required to lift, move, push and pull up to 25 pounds.
+- While performing the essential functions of this job, the incumbent may infrequently be required to push, pull, move, or lift below the neck, objects weighing up to 50 pounds.

 Important Application Information: